Financial Aid Process

 For mid-school year transfers, be sure to add us to your existing FAFSA School code: 001692

 Need assistance?
-The federal government has a step-by-step guide available online, as well as representatives available via phone and live chat.
+The federal government has a step-by-step guide, as well as representatives available via phone and live chat.

 After your FAFSA is processed, the federal government will send you a copy of your Student Aid Report (SAR) via email.
 Please review your SAR to make sure the information reported on the FAFSA is correct.

 After you submit your application for financial aid, our office may need additional documents to complete your application.
 If there are outstanding documents needed by our office, we will not post an award notice online until the documents are submitted and reviewed.
 To see if you have outstanding documents with our office, check your To-Do List.
 Students can check their status at My.IllinoisState.edu.
 Once your offer letter is prepared, it will be posted in your portal.

 First-time student borrowers at Illinois State University must complete Entrance Counseling and sign a Master Promissory Note.

 If you have submitted all of the necessary paperwork, you will receive an email in early-April when your offer letter is complete.
 This email is to tell you to check your My.IllinoisState.edu portal to view your notice electronically.
 You may print a paper copy from the portal.
 Remember, if your parent would like the PLUS loan again, be sure to have your parent complete a new application.